ngmatthew227/springboot_login_mysql/README.md

-Sure!
-Here's an example of a README file for your Spring Boot project that demonstrates a login function using data from MySQL:

 # Spring Boot Login Project

 This is a simple Spring Boot project that demonstrates a login function using data from MySQL.
 The project allows users to register, login, and access protected resources.